Student council: United Kingdom

-Student Councils (sometimes Student Voice, School Council, Student Parliament, and Student Union) at secondary school level are usually bodies nominated by teachers in state schools (and public and private schools without a house system).
+Student Councils (sometimes Student Voice, School Council, Student Parliament, and Student Union) at the secondary school level are usually bodies nominated by teachers in state schools (and public and private schools without a house system).
 There are some regional networks between the representative bodies.

+Many UK secondary schools operate a Student Council or similar body, typically composed of elected representatives from each form group and supported by members of the senior leadership team.
+In some schools, students in Year 12 may apply or be nominated for senior student leadership roles.
+These may include a Head Boy and Head Girl, along with their deputies, collectively referred to as the Heads of School.
+Other schools may appoint a School Captain and Vice-Captain, either as alternative or additional titles'.
+The specific structure and responsibilities of these roles vary by institution.

+Selected students in the final year may also serve as prefects.
+Prefect systems differ across schools but often include roles such as Senior Prefect, Welfare Captain, and various specialist positions covering areas like sport, co-curricular involvement, public relations, or community service.
+Some schools maintain a Student Representative Council (SRC) made up of elected students.
+Peer support schemes are also common, where older students—often from Year 10—are assigned to help younger students, particularly those new to the school in Year 7.

-Furthermore, in England, some Student Councils maintain quite a hierarchical structure: the Representatives at the bottom, followed by the Secretary, Treasurer, Vice-chairman and chairman.
+Furthermore, in England, some Student Councils maintain quite a hierarchical structure: the Representatives at the bottom, followed by the Secretary, Treasurer, Vice-chairman, and Chairman.
 This latter position is arguably the most important as it is down to this one person to run and organise the council, ensure relevant topics are discussed and—when necessary—remove members.

-In Wales, the School Councils (Wales) Regulations 2005 made the establishment of School Councils a statutory requirement on all maintained primary and secondary schools in the country.
+In Wales, the School Councils (Wales) Regulations 2005 made the establishment of School Councils a statutory requirement for all maintained primary and secondary schools in the country.
 The regulations also require that Councils meet regularly, that members of the School Council are elected by fellow pupils by means of a secret ballot, and that the School Council can nominate up to two of their number to serve as associate members on the school's Board of Governors.

-In universities, the student council is the apex body of the students and members are elected in systematic votings.
+In universities, the student council is the apex body of the students and members are elected in systematicvotings.
 In many universities, it also functions as an umbrella parliament for students' unions from different institutes.